jspong/jspong.github.io/resume.md

 ## Current Position

 __Amazon.com, Inc.___
+*Software Engineer*
 `June 2020 - Present`

-### Last Mile Cost Estimation
+### Last Mile Route Estimation

-* Integrated Driver Assignment service with experimental Deep-Learning platform
+* Integrated Deep Learning Platform for route-level time estimation with delivery planner.
+  * Worked with team to scale system to handle bursts of millions of estimates per minute.
+* Designed and implemented Data Pipeline to perform ETL tasks for model training and feature extraction for realtime inference.
+* Designed, implemented, and rearchitected systems using Java, Typescript, Python, PyTorch, Apache Spark, AWS SageMaker, AWS Glue, and AWS EC2 infrastructure.
+* Led cross-functional initiatives to implement and evangelize modern DevOps and MLOps practices.

 ### Last Mile Simulations

-* Lead team of three to build experimental simulations platform using Native AWS Services.
+* Led team of three to build experimental simulations platform using Native AWS Services:
-  * Orchestrated execution using Elastic Container Service, Step Functions, Lambda, and Batch.
+  * Orchestrated execution using Elastic Container Service, Step Functions, Lambda, Simple Queue Service (SQS), and Batch.
   * Configured connectivity to microservices using VPC Networking and IAM policies.
   * Stored and modified architecture, configuration, and metadata using CloudFormation, VPC Networking, and S3.
 * Supported internal customers, allowing users to run 1,000,000 simulations, covering 15,000,000 plans in 2021.